Saturday, February 29, 2020

 Monday, February 17, 2020

-My First Date Redux
+My First Date, Punk-Rock Redux

-I was in seventh grade.
+We were in seventh grade.

-Deborah had beautiful skin and bad eyes.
 For some strange reason (unknown to me then), I thought that if I would walk home with her and carry her books (corny, but true!) she would be my girlfriend, and someday, perhaps, she would even kiss me.
 I was a skinny little greaser (this was pre-Beatles- when a little dab of Brylcreem would do ya) and growing out of my clothes about every three weeks.
 She was kind enough to indulge me, and we’d sit on her back porch and talk—until her mother would arrive home from work, and then I had to go.
 After a couple of months of this (and it was getting too cold to sit outside) I suggested that we could go to a movie together.
 She had to ask her mother.

 Her mother said yes.
 She lived about a half a mile from the cinema, so transportation was not a problem.
 The Great Escape, a Steve McQueen action thriller, was playing.
 War movies were evidently OK, but Doris Day-Rock Hudson sex farces were not.
 We settled into our seats with popcorn, candy and a “Bubble-Up” soft drink between us (two straws, natch), and began to watch.
 There was one little problem.
 The movie was too good!
 We were both mesmerized; she was an only child from a very conservative family and I don’t think she had ever seen anything quite like it.
 We held hands, and she gripped mine tightly when Steve McQueen jumped the barbed wire fences on his stolen motorcycle.
 I don’t remember what happened after the date but I would have remembered it if we had kissed.